A topic from the subject of Quantum Chemistry in Chemistry.

 • Gain hands-on experience in using quantum chemical software.

-• Interpret electronic structure data to predict molecular properties.
+• Interpret electronic structure data to predict and understand molecular properties.

-• Appreciate the importance of electron correlation in determining the properties of molecules.
+• Appreciate the importance of electron correlation in accurately determining molecular properties.

 Share on: